 Is KeePass secure?

 I have not read the source and can’t vouch for it.
 I just know a lot of other software professionals who also use it.
 The fact that it is open source makes me feel better about it.
 It does encourage temporarily putting passwords into the system clipboard, which is arguably an insecure spot.
 Typing a complex password has its downsides too a) it takes time, and b) keystroke listeners would be able to pick them up.

-Here is an interesting article about someone who was tasked with cracking a KeePass file.
+Here is an interesting video about cracking a KeePass files.
 The article doesn’t say how they cracked it, but the YouTube video comments say they “found it written on a piece of paper.”